-In honour of the Morden Corn & Apple Festival‘s 50th anniversary in 2016, here’s our list of 50 reasons why I took my family to this year’s festival and why you need to take yours next year.
+In honour of the Morden Corn & Apple Festival‘s 50th anniversary in 2016, here’s our list of 50 reasons why I took my family to the festival and why you need to take yours this year.

 1. There’s corn

 If the fields lining the highways into town are any indication, the corn is 100% fresh and local.